dmmagdal/ScaleLLMs/FlanT5-RAG/README.md

          - [dmmagdal/flan-t5-large-onnx](https://huggingface.co/dmmagdal/flan-t5-large-onnx) - 6.5GB
          - [dmmagdal/flan-t5-xl-onnx](https://huggingface.co/dmmagdal/flan-t5-xl-onnx) - 23GB
          - [dmmagdal/flan-t5-xxl-onnx](https://huggingface.co/dmmagdal/flan-t5-xxl-onnx) - Could not export to ONNX (OOM on regular memory during conversion, even on my DarkStar GPU server)
      - Converting the xl and xxl versions of Flan-T5 took up too many resources for a regular computer (any device with 16GB of RAM).
-A device with 32GB of RAM *may* be able to convert the xl model but more than 64GB of RAM is going to be needed to convert the xxl model.
+A device with 32GB of RAM *may* be able to convert the xl model but more than 64GB of RAM is going to be needed to convert the xxl model
      - The above conversion process does not quantize the models.
 This is their raw conversion.
+     - Upon trying to use the exports above with `transformers.js`, I recieved the following error: `Error: Could not locate file: "https://huggingface.co/dmmagdal/flan-t5-small-onnx/resolve/main/onnx/decoder_model_merged_quantized.onnx".`
+         - This is probably because I didn't use the custom script provided by Xenova's `transformer.js` repo ([here)](https://github.com/xenova/transformers.js/blob/main/scripts/convert.py)) which converts and quantizes the model to ONNX.
+     - Upon running the conversion script provided by Xenova's `transformer.js` repo (command was `python transformers.js/scripts/convert.py --quantize --model_id google/flan-t5-small`), the program would return the following error: `TypeError: quantize_dynamic() got an unexpected keyword argument 'optimize_model'`
+         - After looking at the code itself, there were no quantize parameters for the Flan-T5 model, causing the script to fail the way it did
+         - Removing the `--quantize` argument yielded almost the same output as using the `optimum-cli` command above, with the exception that Xenova's script would organize the `.onnx` model files into their own folder `onnx/` while the `optimum-cli` command would put all outputs in one select folder.
+The results will yield the same error when trying to use `transformers.js` as above
  - Flan-T5 model sizes (according to [this medium article](https://medium.com/@koki_noda/try-language-models-with-python-google-ais-flan-t5-ba72318d3be6)):
      - Flan T5 small - 80M (297MB on disk)
      - Flan T5 base - 250M (948MB on disk)